 A great, free (yes free!) resource that can help automate aspects of your reporting process is Google Data Studio.
 Google Data Studio allows you to dynamically pull data in from a variety of sources and offers much customization.
 Once you set it up, Google Data Studio pulls live data into one dashboard that you can filter real-time.

-An example of a way Dealer Teamwork utilizes Google Data Studio is pictured below for reference:
+An example of a way Dealer Teamwork has utilized Google Data Studio is pictured below for reference:

 Whether your reporting plan involves a team or not, be sure to document the process and get buy-in from potential stakeholders and contributors on roles, expectations, cadence, reporting method and evaluation processes before launching something new.
 Nothing kills a new process like a lack of buy-in from those involved.